Recently Updated!This article was just recently updated with new information on September 22, 2017 after the release of

 |Size||143.6 x 70.9 x 7.7 mm||159.5 x 73.4 x 8.1 mm|

 |Weight||6.14 oz (174g)||6.10 oz (173g)|

 |Water-resistant||Yes, IP 67||Yes, IP 68|

 |3.5mm Jack (Aux)||No||Yes|

-As you can see from the spec comparison, the Galaxy S8+ is far superior to the iPhone X despite being 7 months older than the iPhone X. The Galaxy S8+ boasts some impressive specs, and not to mention how good it looks.
-The Galaxy S8+ is nearly the same size as the iPhone 7 Plus (dimension-wise), yet the Galaxy S8+ has a 6.2 inch screen (0.7" bigger than the iPhone 7 Plus) because Samsung was able to bring the bezel size way down.
-With specs such as an octa-core processor, more RAM, more battery capacity (as far as we know), a higher PPI, the phone being more water-resistant, and the capability for wireless and fast charging, it should be a no-brainer that the Galaxy S8+ is the clear winner when it comes to hardware.
+As you can see from the spec comparison, the Galaxy S8+ is superior to the iPhone X despite being 7 months older than the iPhone X. The Galaxy S8+ boasts some impressive specs, and not to mention how good it looks.
+The Galaxy S8+ is bigger than the iPhone X (dimension-wise), has a 6.2 inch screen (0.4" bigger than the iPhone X), and still weighs less than the iPhone X. With specs such as an octa-core processor, more RAM, more battery capacity (as far as we know), a higher PPI, the phone being more water-resistant, and the fact it has both a fingerprint sensor and facial recognition, it should be a no-brainer that the Galaxy S8+ is the clear winner when it comes to hardware.

 4. The Google Play™ Store

 The Google Play Store is fantastic.
 It is well laid out, extremely user-friendly, and offers about any type of app that you can think of.
 Their latest layout change to a very nice UI when you click on an app in the Play Store (that you can see with the right-most "Instagram" picture above) is beautiful.
 It's easy to read, they show the users what they want to see, and it's visually appealing.
 I have used both the Google Play Store and the Apple App Store quite a bit.
 Apple just recently updated their App Store with iOS 11.
 They're both very good app stores -- better than Amazon's App Store that's for sure.